Favorite Book: Bird by Bird

 A lasting impact

-Most tutors feel like READ helped them to grow and mature, but I feel like I literally grew up with READ.
-It’s not just that I’ve come full circle from a tutor in the very first after-school program 18 years ago to my new role as the Assistant Director of Evaluation today.
+Most Teen Leaders feel like READ helped them to grow and mature, but I feel like I literally grew up with READ.
+It’s not just that I’ve come full circle from a Teen Leader in the very first after-school program 19 years ago to my role as Evaluation Director of Evaluation today.
 I’ve also stayed connected to READ every step along the way.

-After college, I came back to READ as a summer intern and coordinated tutor development events with the Leadership Council.
-Then I joined the Leadership Council myself!
+After college, I came back to READ as a summer intern and coordinated Teen Leader development events with the Associate Board.
+Then I joined the Associate Board myself!
 Now as a staff member, I've engaged with READ in almost every way possible.
-And at each step of my career, from tutor to college student to young professional and now, READ has continued to offer me opportunities to grow.
+And at each step of my career, from Teen Leader to college student to young professional and now, READ has continued to offer me opportunities to grow.